Degree Fulfillment

 4. When in doubt, check the department website.

+What if I cannot decide among several different options?
 Students are urged to schedule an advising appointment with their GS advisor to discuss their interests and options.
 GS advisors can help students navigate their many questions and options when exploring possible majors.
-Students are also encouraged to consult with peer advisors, upperclassmen and graduate students for advice.
-However, the most reliable resources for major advising are offered by the academic departments.
-Students are strongly advised to meet with the Director of Undergraduate Studies or other designated faculty to review major requirements; students should also review departmental websites often.
-Most departments and programs host open houses for potential majors during February and March; this information is provided in the GS Weekly newsletters.
+Students are also encouraged to consult with peer advisors, fellow students, and graduate students for advice.
+However, the most reliable resources for major advising are offered by the academic programs themselves.
+Students are strongly advised to meet with the Director of Undergraduate Studies or other designated faculty member to review major requirements.
+Students should also review program websites often.
+Most departments and programs host open houses for potential majors during February and March; this information is provided in the GS Weekly newsletters and published on the Departmental Open Houses page.

 For tips on exploring majors and how a major may relate to a future career, visit the Career Exploration page.